-Precautions should be taken to prevent condensate from freezing inside the vent/flue pipe and/or at the vent/flue pipe termination.
-All vent/flue piping exposed to temperatures below 35°F for extended periods of time must be insulated with 1/2" thick closed cell foam.
-Also, all vent/flue piping exposed outdoors in excess of the terminations shown in this manual (or in unheated areas) must be insulated with 1/2" thick closed cell foam.
+Precautions should be taken to prevent condensate from freezing inside the flue/vent pipe, combustion air intake pipe and/or at the pipe terminations.
+All flue/vent and/ or combustion air piping exposed to temperatures below 35°F for extended periods of time should be insulated with 1/2" thick closed cell foam.
+All vent/flue piping exposed to outdoors in excess of the terminations permitted as described in the provided installation manual should be insulated with 1/2" thick closed cell foam.
 Inspect piping for leaks prior to installing insulation.
+If the combustion air intake or flue vent pipe is to be installed above a finished ceiling or other area where dripping of condensate will be objectionable, insulating the combustion air pipe may be necessary.
+Use 1/2" thick closed cell foam insulation where required.
+Refer to vent & intake options for using the RF000142 kit and managing condensation.